By now you’ve probably heard about the Scientific 7-Minute Workout that blew up a few years ago. If not, allow us to fill you in.

 How to use this list: Perform each exercise below at a high-intensity effort for 30 seconds.
 For static exercises such as Wall Sit and Plank, hold the position for 30 seconds.
 For exercises that target two sides (such as your legs), alternate each side for 30 seconds.
 Rest for 10 seconds between each exercise.
 This circuit can be repeated 2-3 times if desired.

 Place hands directly under shoulders.
 Engage core and squeeze glutes to stabilize the body.
 Keep neck and spine neutral.
 The Head should be in line with the back.
 Hold position.
 For more details on how to plank like a pro, click here.

 9. High Knees

 Stand tall.
-Take a big step forward with right leg and lower body until right thigh is parallel to floor and right shin is vertical (don’t let knee go past right toe).
+Take a big step forward with the right leg and lower body until right thigh is parallel to the floor and right shin is vertical (don’t let knee go past right toe).
 Press into right heel to drive back up to starting position.
 Repeat on other side.
 Continue to alternate legs.
 For more details, click here.